udoprog/quickcfg/README.md

 fi
 ```

-Every time you open a shell quickcfg will not check if your dotfiles are up-to-date.
+Every time you open a shell quickcfg will now check if your dotfiles are up-to-date.

 You control how frequently by setting the `git_refresh` option in `quickcfg.yml`: